IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   the size of the following Secrets field, without any padding octets.

-* Secrets Data: binary data containing secrets, padded to a 32 bit boundary.
+* Secrets Data: binary data containing secrets, padded to a 32-bit boundary.

 * Options: optionally, a list of options (formatted according to